pravega/bookkeeper-operator/doc/development.md

 ### Build the operator image

-Use the `make` command to build the Pravega operator image.
+Use the `make` command to build the Bookkeeper operator image.

 ```
-$ cd $GOPATH/src/github.com/pravega/pravega-operator
+$ cd $GOPATH/src/github.com/pravega/bookkeeper-operator
 $ make dep
 $ make build
 ```